Whether you mix the bread in a bread machine or by hand, this kalamata olive rosemary bread fabulous bread for any olive lover!

 Ingredients

-- 3/4 cup warm water (100ºF)
+- ¾ cup warm water 100ºF

-- 1/2 tsp quick active dry yeast
+- ½ teaspoon quick active dry yeast

-- 2 cups unbleached all-purpose flour, plus 1/4 cup more for kneading
+- 2 cups unbleached all-purpose flour plus ¼ cup more for kneading

-- 1 TBS sugar
+- 1 tablespoon sugar

-- 1 TBS fresh rosemary, coarsely chopped
+- 1 tablespoon fresh rosemary coarsely chopped

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 2/3 cup coarsely chopped kalamata olives
+- ⅔ cup coarsely chopped kalamata olives

 Instructions

-1. In a small bowl or measuring cup mix together the yeast and warm water.
+- In a small bowl or measuring cup mix together the yeast and warm water.
 Let it rest for 5 to 7 minutes until yeast is foamy.

-2. In a larger bowl whisk together flour, sugar, rosemary, and salt.
+- In a larger bowl whisk together flour, sugar, rosemary, and salt.
 Create a well in the center of the bowl and pour in 2 tablespoons olive oil and foamy yeast mixture.

-3. Using a fork at first, start mixing dry ingredients into wet ingredients until a coarse dough is formed.
+- Using a fork at first, start mixing dry ingredients into wet ingredients until a coarse dough is formed.
 Using well-floured hands, continue to mix dough until a rough ball is formed.

-4. Turn dough onto a lightly floured work surface, and knead adding in the chopped olives as you work.
-Continue to sprinkle in more flour (up to 1/4 cup) while you knead until dough is smooth and not sticky, about 10 minutes.
+- Turn dough onto a lightly floured work surface, and knead adding in the chopped olives as you work.
+Continue to sprinkle in more flour (up to ¼ cup) while you knead until dough is smooth and not sticky, about 10 minutes.

-5. Place dough ball onto a baking sheet with a silicone baking mat, cover with a clean kitchen towel, and place in a warm area to rise until it doubles in size, about 2 to 3 hours.
+- Place dough ball onto a baking sheet with a silicone baking mat, cover with a clean kitchen towel, and place in a warm area to rise until it doubles in size, about 2 to 3 hours.

-6. Preheat oven to 400ºF.
+- Preheat oven to 400ºF.

-7. Remove the towel and cut two lines into dough.
+- Remove the towel and cut two lines into dough.
 Brush with 1 teaspoon of olive oil and bake until bread is golden, about 15 to 20 minutes.

-Nutrition Information:
+Nutrition

 My husband and I made this today, but with green olives (his preference).
 We also made another loaf of it but with some tomatoes I had roasted with olive oil, salt, and sugar last summer and then frozen.
 (I took them out a day ahead and drained them and chopped them.).
 We were both a little concerned because we had to add in more flour because of adding in our respective ‘wet’ ingredients.
 Next time we do this, I will let the olives air dry a bit before chopping them and perhaps drain the tomatoes just a bit more.
 But both… Read more »